 Retinal Vein Occlusion Specialist

 Retinal vein occlusion can lead to vision loss if not treated.
-At Advanced Retina in Delafield and Greenfield, Wisconsin, Dr. Vogel provides innovative care for this and other retinal problems.
-He offers services to patients in and around the Wisconsin area.
-If you’ve been diagnosed with retinal vein occlusion, call the office today to set up an appointment, or use this website to reach out for more information.
+At Advanced Retina, our doctors provide innovative care for this and other retinal problems.
+They offer services to patients in and around the Wisconsin area.
+If you’ve been diagnosed with retinal vein occlusion, call the office today to set up an appointment, or use our online form to request an appointment.

 Retinal Vein Occlusion Q & A